 TOPIC: (metabolism OR "oxygen-consumption" OR "oxygen consumption") AND TOPIC: (mass OR weight OR size) AND TOPIC: (temperature*)

 This resulted in 8405 articles (search date: 2019.06.06).
 We then also applied additional filters on subject (Web of Science Categories).
 These were: ‘zoology’, ‘physiology’, ‘marine freshwater biology’, ‘ecology’, ‘fisheries’ and ‘biology’.
-This reduced the number of studies to 3,458
+This reduced the number of studies to 3458.

 Maximum consumption rate